alexch/codelikethis/public/lessons/learn_to_code_with_javascript/closures.md

 PLUS

-* all the parameters and local variables of its ancestors
+* access to all the parameters and local variables of its *ancestor functions*

-[todo: more detail]

 [todo: diagram]